msabramo/kallithea/docs/setup.rst

 This will create `rcextensions` package in the same place that your `ini` file lives.
 With `rcextensions` it's possible to add additional mapping for whoosh, stats and add additional code into the push/pull/create/delete repo hooks.
-For example for sending signals to build-bots such as jenkins.
+For example for sending signals to build-bots such as Jenkins.
 Please see the `__init__.py` file inside `rcextensions` package for more details.